HR Guide to IVF Benefits: Companies that cover IVF and why this is vital for employers

 Spotify

 Founded in Sweden, Spotify has always been at the forefront of offering fertility benefits in the workplace.
-As part of this, the company offers an allowance for IVF and other fertility treatments to its employees.
+As part of this, the company offers an allowance for IVF and other expensive fertility treatments to its employees.
 This includes unlimited fertility benefits as long as an employee is with the company.

 Why should companies offer financial assistance for IVF?